Fexcraft/States/README.md

 **THIS MOD DOES NOT CONTAIN A "WAR" MODE**
 As some years of server management confirm, for one it's hard to have a "realistic" war in MC
 and for other if allowing it to be "minecrafty" - it's a strange mere clicking of swords,
-which is strange on itself and I never understood it.
+which is odd on itself and I never understood it.
-Not even Towny (bukkit plugin) had a war mode due to similar reasons - "how to do it??".
+Not even Towny (bukkit plugin) had a war mode due to similar reasons - "how to do it??" (last time I used it, that is)..

 ### Why "States" as name?
 Wasn't the "nations" one good enough?